-The Green Street Residence consists of a remodel and small addition to the existing two story, single family residence originally constructed in 1917.
+The Cow Hollow Residence consists of a remodel and small addition to the existing two story, single family residence originally constructed in 1917.
 The original owners, P.J.
-Martin Estates, hired the Austin and Sandford architecture firm for the project.
+Martin Estates, hired architect Elizabeth Austin to design the home.

-Our project focused on the street side building of the property.
-It consisted of a complete interior remodel, the conversion of existing crawl space areas to habitable square footage, and additions at the first and second levels.
+The project consisted of a complete interior remodel, the conversion of existing crawl space areas to habitable square footage, and additions at the first and second levels.
 The finished design not only maintained the historic facade and materials, but also established a modern, open household.

 Featured design elements of this project include personalized desks, the bridge walkway along the upper story, and the cantilevered staircase.
 This renovation especially opened the second story, creating a double story dining space as well as provided for further interaction and transition between the interior and outside world.

 The Cow Hollow home was designed by one of a very small handful of American woman architects working in the early 1900’s.
 Elizabeth Austin had graduated from UC Berkeley in the early part of the century and ran a practice until the end of WW2.
 We felt honored to be tasked with protecting her vision, while at the same time adapting it to a new century of life.